Agoria (musician): 2020 - present

 This album's inspiration is about diversity, making complex things sound simpler, and sees the contribution of many different artists like Nile Rodgers and Madison McFerrin, Sacha Rudy, Dominique Fils-Aimé, together with Natalie Sade, Rami Khalife, STS and NOEMIE.

 One of the singles from the album, Getaway, is then used in an innovative generative audio minting experiment.
 Utilising the Bronze.AI engine, the track was transformed into a dynamic, ever-evolving composition, with each minted version being unique.
 This experiment showcased a future where music exists in both digital and living forms.
-Announced in November 2024, the project quickly sold out and became the highest grossing music NFT release in the blockchain history.

 In these years, Agoria gets back to touring in the best clubs in the world, but the 2024 marks two milestones in the artist's career: